-- Capitol Reef National Park covers a total area of 241,904 acres
+Capitol Reef covers a total area of 243,921 acres or 381 square miles.

-Capitol Reef was made a national park on December 18, 1971
+Capitol Reef was made a national park on December 18, 1971.

-Random Facts About Capitol Reef
+Five Random Facts About Capitol Reef

 Where is Capitol Reef National Park?

 People often visit some or all of the Utah parks on the same visit.
 It’s about 125 miles southwest via the amazingly scenic Utah Highway 12 to Bryce Canyon, and a further 75 miles to Zion, Utah’s most popular park.
 Arches and Canyonlands are in the opposite direction, east of Capitol Reef, with Arches being about 140 miles by road.
 Further directions and maps can be found at Getting to Capitol Reef.